BIRDSgroup/DDI/README.md

 DDI-pipeline is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please take a look at the GNU Lesser General Public License for more details.
 ## Section 1: DDI pipeline
-This section will provide information on how to run steps 2a, 2b, and 3 in the Figure below. step 1 will vary between the datasets used and a detailed methodology on the same is given in our paper.
+This section will provide information on how to run steps 2a, 2b, and 3 in the Figure below.
+Step 1 will vary between the datasets used and a detailed methodology on the same is given in our paper.

+(TODO: Split this Figure into (A) and (B) and show it in Section 1 and Section 2 respectively)
 ![Screenshot (135)](https://github.com/BIRDSgroup/Double-disease-interaction-analysis-/assets/60778368/cfc59915-501f-4a5a-a61f-93bdebec0201)

 The [DDI Pipeline](https://github.com/BIRDSgroup/Double-disease-interaction-analysis-/tree/3c1a88756cd6edd1706623052d16032783ec434e/DDI%20Pipeline%20) folder has scripts, read me file to navigate through this section.